faizih111/Scientific-Computations-with-SciPy/README.md

-# Student Data Analysis with SciPy
+# Data Analysis with SciPy

 This project demonstrates the use of **SciPy** for scientific and mathematical computing.
 It covers key beginner-friendly concepts from the W3Schools SciPy tutorial, including: